ovelindstrom/routes-api-demo/README.md

-# The Bus Routes API
+# The Bus Routes API - Open Liberty version

 This is a little demo project that is used to explain and describe how to do a couple of different things when it comes to designing nice REST APIs with Spring Boot.